SpenceKonde/DxCore/README.md

 The most puzzling thing about these, though is that some of their specs like the oscillator seem to represent a step backwards.
 On the third hand, they will represent A NEW version of the NVM controller, being the first modern AVR to advertise NRWW and RWW sections of flash.
 As more information becomes available the determination of whether support for these partswill be through DxCore or a new core will be made, but unless there are substantial changes to other systems, we will likely keep it in DxCore.

 ### DU-series (details unconfirmed)
 The DU-series was described by a product brief which was almost immediately pulled down.
 So at least part of what follows (which is based on that docuemnt) is likely not consistent with what will be released, becasuse otherwise, why retract the product brief.
-The product brief described a part appearing similar to the DD-series (with similar 14, 20, 28, and 32 pin packages) - but where the DD's had a group of MVIO pins, The DU has USB pins - that is, the DU-series is the long awaited modern AVR with native USB!
-The DAC is gone, as is the TCD (one imagines that it's PLL is now used to provide that 48 MHz clock that a USB 2.0 device has to generate).
+The product brief described a part appearing similar to the DD-series (with similar 14, 20, 28, and 32 pin packages) - but where the DD's had a group of MVIO pins, The DU has USB pins - that is, the DU-series is the long awaited modern AVR with native USB! (and it would still have the MVIO funtionality on those pins, just hardwired for 3.3v) The DAC is gone, as is the TCD (TCD and it's PLL presumably swallowed by the USB interface to generate the 48 MHz internal clock needed compliant USB 2.0).
 In it's place is real proper USB!
-Features were listed as including an optional 3.3v regulator (USB data is 3.3v logic level, even though USB power is 5v), 16 endpoint addresses each with one input and output endpoint.
-"Multi-packet transfer for reduced interrupt load and software intervention" and support for automatically tuning the internal high frequencey oscillator against start of frame to achieve crystalless USB".
-Otherwise, it looks much like the DD-series, with 2 TCBs and 1 TCA (the TCD and it's PLL presumably swallowed by the USB interface), 6 event channels, 4 CCL blocks.
-They list a few intriguing self-programming features, "immutable boot" and a "boot row" pointing towards a builtin facility for USB programming.
-Pin mapping of peripherals matched the DD-series other than the USB pins, and it was shown with 16, 32, or 64k of flash and 2/4/8k RAM, with the largest memory version being available only in the two largest pincounts.
+Features included optional 3.3v regulator (USB data is 3.3v logic level, even though USB power is 5v), 16 endpoints.
+"Multi-packet transfer" and "crystalless USB" by tuning the system clock against the USB clock (just like VUSB does - only done more rigorouslty and in dedicated silicon - one hopes at least).
+Otherwise, it looks much like the DD-series, with 2 TCBs and 1 TCA, 6 event channels, 4 CCL blocks.
+They also list a few intriguing self-programming features, "immutable boot" and a "boot row" Pin mapping of peripherals matched the DD-series other than the USB pins, and it was shown with 16, 32, or 64k of flash and 2/4/8k RAM, with the largest memory version being available only in the two largest pincounts.
 Since the document was pulled, that suggests that there may be some significant difference between this and what is eventually released.
+Might I suggest making the large memory version available in low pincounts? people are going to go crazy over those 14-pin parts with native USB.
+It'd be like a digispark with some extra pins, 4 or 8 times as much flash, and USB that actually works.

 ## Timeline
 128k DA-series parts were released in April 2020, followed by 32k in early summer (though the initial release of the 32k parts suffered from a fatal flaw and was recalled, working ones were not available until the end of 2020), while the 64k parts became available late in summer of 2020 without such brutal heat), around the same time as the first AVR128DB-series parts became available, while the 32 snd 64k versiond arrived in Q2 2021.
 The AVR DD-series product brief was released in spring of 2020, while headers for the 64k-flash version have been released, essentially confiming what was in the product brief with no serious surprises.
 The DD was expected to launch in the first half of 2021, but so far, there's been no further news.
 It's a similar story with the EA-series.
 Likely the current capacity shortfall is a big part of that.
 I like to imagine that they're also taking more care to get all the kinks worked out.
 Errata lists like the DA has are not cool.

 ## Lots of errata
 The silicon errata list in the initial versions of these parts - the DA-series in particular - is... longer than you may be used to if you were accustomed to the classic AVRs.
+The initial DB silicon looked bad too, but right after the release, a new silicon rev was added to the errata listing which fixed most of the bad ones **AVR128DB** (all the parts I've gotten had the fixes, even the ones I got delivered before they'd released the datasheet....).
+Sadly, the AVR128DA never got a corresponding pack of fixes.
+In both cases, the smaller flash versions, released later, incorporated a bunch of fixes.
 If you've been working with the tinyAVR 0/1-series, many of these errata may be old friends of yours by now.
-A silicon rev that started shipping almost at release fixed many of the worst ones on the **AVR128DB** (the 32/64k parts were released later and with more fixes, for both the DA and DB.
-A large number of those issues appear to have sailed through the new chip design process without a remedy - and in late 2020, new silicon bugs appeared in the tinyAVR 0/1 errata and DA/DB errata simultaneously, presumably issues that were discovered on the DA-series and then found to impact the tinyAVR 0/1-series as well.
-See [errata and extras](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/errata_and_extras.md) for more information.
-On the upside, it does look like fixes are in for most of those - just not in available silicon yet.
-There were also a number of features that were pulled from the documentation at the last minute (in some cases, they were left in the io header files for a while).
-Presumably these did not meet quality/reliability requirements.
-Where we are aware of these, we have mentioned them there as well - the most exciting one, of course, is that the internal oscillator has a 32 MHz setting (and it seems to work fine in my tests; 32 MHz is also a great speed because of it's exactly twice what one of the most common speeds is).
-The PLL can also go to 4x multiplier (and appears to work there, to my great amazement, even at 32 MHz system clock) Very impressive on a 5v microcontroller, especially after so long at teh same maximum clock speed..
+A large number of those issues appear to have sailed through the new chip design process without a remedy - and in late 2020, new silicon bugs appeared in the tinyAVR 0/1 errata and DA/DB errata simultaneously - apparently issues that were discovered on the Dx-series and then found to impact the tinyAVR 0/1-series as well.
+See [errata and extras](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/errata.md) for more information.

 ## Supported Parts (click link for pinout diagram and details)
 Note that you must install via board manager or replace your tool chain with the azduino3 version pulled in by board manager in order to work with anything other than an AVR128DA.
 Note also that there is a defect in the AVR32DA parts: interrupts do not work correctly (the chip has 2-byte vectors in the hardware, instead of 4-byte ones... it's got more than 8k flash, so that's not going to work no matter what - but it *really* doesn't work with the compiler making 4-byte vector binaries!).
 The AVR32DA parts in circulation have been recalled - It would be mighty nice if they had updated the silicon errata sheet though!